boxspah/picture-shiritori/rules.md

 ### Verification *

-[Wiktionary](https://en.wiktionary.org) is the recommended source to check spelling.
+[Wiktionary](https://en.wiktionary.org) is the recommended source to check spelling or pronunciation.
 If unavailable, [Merriam-Webster](https://www.merriam-webster.com) is a good alternative.

 ## Timers *